-- 1. Ensures that all assessments and, in certain cases, conferences relating to a student's ESOL eligibility (Rule 160-4-5-.02) are documented prior to assigning EL or EL-M status. - 2.
-Acquires and maintains current information on the statewide testing program, including the section on accommodations for EL or EL-M students which is found in the Accommodations section of the SAH. - 3.
-Acquires and maintains current information of state rules and the deferment/ accommodation process for EL or EL-M students. - 4.
-Provides technical assistance to teachers on test administration. - 5.
-Ensures that appropriate documentation is maintained for all EL or EL-M students. - 6.
-Ensures that EL or EL-M students have appropriate test-taking experience or have been taught test-taking skills prior to taking the tests.
-EL-M students must not be administered the ACCESS. - 7.
-Informs the STC of the number of students who must receive each accommodation allowed by state regulations. - 8.
+- Acquires and maintains current information on the statewide testing program (SB Rule 160-3-1-.07), including the section on accommodations for English learners (EL) found in the Accommodations section of the SAH. - 2.
+Ensures all with security roles related to assessments remain current and/or receive current information throughout the school year as provided by the STC, SchTC, and/or GaDOE to ensure compliance with successful test administrations. - 3.
+Ensures that all assessments and, in certain cases, conferences relating to a student's ESOL eligibility (Rule 160-4-5-.02) are documented prior to assigning EL, EL-1, or EL-2 status. - Ensures EL-1 and EL-2 students are not administered the ACCESS for ELLs.
+By definition, EL-1 and EL-2 students have exited ESOL services and are no longer eligible for the ACCESS for ELLs assessment. - 5.
+Ensures that appropriate documentation is maintained for all EL students. - 6.
 Ensures that the following activities are completed by EL/ESOL personnel in preparation for all statemandated assessments: - a.
 Discusses the state-required tests with the students and parents/guardians. - b.
-Informs EL or EL-M students and their parent(s)/guardian(s) of pertinent test information and the role of the EL/TPC in identifying test accommodations, if any, which the student may require in order to participate. - c.
-Discusses with the student and parents/guardians the consequences of the student not passing a state-mandated assessment (such as promotion/retention requirements, EOCs constituting 20% of the final course grade, and any relevant local policies).
+Informs EL, EL-1, or EL-2 students and their parent(s)/guardian(s) of pertinent test information and the role of the EL/TPC in identifying test accommodations, if any, which the student may require to participate. - c.
+Discusses with the student and parents/guardians the consequences of the student not passing a state-mandated assessment (such as promotion/retention requirements, EOCs constituting for a percentage of the final course grade per SBOE

+Rule 160-4-2-.13 Statewide Passing Score, and any relevant local policies).
 Documents the occurrence of this discussion.